lachlan-ibm/verify_access_autoconf/doc/webseal.rst

 ==========================
 The FSSO (forms single sing-on) module can be used by WebSEAL to authenticate a user to a junctioned application server.
-The module is capable of intercepting authentication requests from an application server, and then supplying the required identity information (retrieved from either the WebSEAl user regitry or a HTTP service) to the application server to complete the authentication challenge.
+The module is capable of intercepting authentication requests from an application server, and then supplying the required identity information (retrieved from either the WebSEAl user registry or a HTTP service) to the application server to complete the authentication challenge.
 More detailed information about FSSO concepts can be found `here <https://www.ibm.com/docs/en/sva/latest?topic=solutions-forms-single-sign-concepts>`_.
-The name of the FSSO configuration file will be used as the name of the resulting FSSO configuration in
-Verify Access.
-An example FSSO configuration is:
+The name of the FSSO configuration file will be used as the name of the resulting FSSO configuration in Verify Access.

-.. autoclass:: src.verify_access_autoconf.webseal.WEB_Configurator.Form_Signle_Sign_On
+.. autoclass:: src.verify_access_autoconf.webseal.WEB_Configurator.Form_Single_Sign_On
    :members: